 This optional designation denotes an advanced level of professionalism and commitment to continuing education.

-To apply for this designation, you must complete the Application for the CCC-SLP and submit it to ASHA, along with an official copy of your graduate transcript, an official copy of your SLP exam score sent directly from Praxis, and a completed SLP Clinical Fellowship Report and Rating Form.
+You must apply directly through ASHA, which includes providing them with an official copy of your graduate transcript, an official copy of your SLP exam score sent directly from Praxis, and a completed SLP Clinical Fellowship Report and Rating Form.

 Step 4.
 Become Licensed and Begin Your Career as a Speech-Language Pathologist